ddev/ddev-contrib/recipes/puppeteer-chromium-support/README.md

 It is based on the [Tailwind CSS Landing Page starter project](https://github.com/tailwindtoolbox/Landing-Page) and demonstrate how to use [Webpack Encore](https://symfony.com/doc/current/frontend.html) to compile javascript and css resources and extract critical CSS with critical-css-webpack-plugin from within the ddev web container.

 Obviously, the PHP part is quite minimalistic and is just used to read the webpack manifest file to inject relevant javascript and css files and inline the critical css file in the landing page.
 However, the overall workflow can easily be adapted in a more complex PHP project using a CMS or a framework.

+> In order to run the demo project on Apple Silicon M1, rename the `config.m1.yaml.dist` to `config.m1.yaml` before starting ddev.

 ### Startup